-Material changes in line items in our condensed consolidated statement of income are discussed in "Results of Operations - Division Review" and "Items Affecting Comparability."
+Material changes in line items in our condensed consolidated statement of income are discussed in "Results of Operations - Consolidated Review," "Results of Operations - Division Review" and "Items Affecting Comparability."

 Material changes in line items in our condensed consolidated statement of cash flows are discussed in "Our Liquidity and Capital Resources."